-This is the portion of the flooring that one will see and be walking on as they live within their Sarasota Florida mobile home.
-All of this flooring can be used interchangeably between that of a mobile home and a single family home.
+This is the portion of the flooring that one will see and be walking on as they live in their Sarasota Florida mobile home.
+All of this flooring can be used interchangeably between that a mobile home and a single-family home.

 Particle board is exactly what it sounds like, different wood particles that are glued together at a factory to make a solid wood composite style flooring.
 This type of subflooring is what normally comes from the factory in mobile homes as the base of the subfloor system.

-Particle board has the tendency to break apart when it gets wet and will cause what are known as “soft spots” in a flooring system.
+Particle board has the tendency to break apart when it gets wet and will cause what is known as “soft spots” in a flooring system.

 Soft spots are when the particle board begins to sag and, if not treated correctly, can lead to gaping holes in the flooring system that are dangerous to walk on and can lead to injury.

-Most mobile home sub floors that are installed with particle board can last any where between 10-30 years pending on how wet the underbelly of the home gets and how well the homes floor is maintained by the owner.
+Most mobile home subfloors that are installed with particle board can last anywhere between 10-30 years depending on how wet the underbelly of the home gets and how well the floor of the home is maintained by the owner.

-Eventually the homes subfloor will either need to be patched in order to fix the soft spots provided by the particle board or completely replaced with that of the 3/4 inch thick plywood.
+Eventually, the subfloor of the home will either need to be patched in order to fix the soft spots provided by the particle board or completely replaced with the 3/4 inch thick plywood.

-The plywood option is one that is much more expensive then that of particle board but will hold up much better over time then that of a particle board subfloor.
+The plywood option is one that is much more expensive than particle board but will hold up much better over time than a particle board subfloor.